A Safety Net

 After a fitful few hours, the Millers decided to make the 70-mile journey to Rochester, Minnesota, to the Mayo Clinic.

-The physicians at the Mayo Clinic first suspected spinal trauma, but after conducting an MRI, they detected the source of the problem—what appeared to be a little gray dot on her MRI.
-Little Karlee’s immune system had turned on itself and was attacking her spinal cord, which was why she couldn’t move.
+The physicians at the Mayo Clinic first suspected spinal trauma, but after conducting an MRI, they detected the source of the problem—a little gray dot on her MRI.
+Karlee’s immune system had turned on itself and was attacking her spinal cord, which was why she couldn’t move.

 The physicians suspected an initial infection or virus triggered the response, but after extensive testing, were never able to pinpoint the exact cause.

 Karlee spent 10 days in the ICU with round-the-clock care.
 It was another 10 days in the hospital before she was discharged for extensive physical therapy at her local hospital.

 Laura was able to stay with Karlee the entire time at Mayo because she had vacation time built up at work.
 Jeremy also took several days off but needed to return home after the end of the first week at Mayo.
 At the end of that initial week, Laura received a phone call from her co-workers—they had a gift for her.

 Laura’s co-workers had pooled and then donated their vacation time to her—140 hours in total—so she could continue to stay with Karlee while she was in the hospital.
 It was an incredibly generous and meaningful gift, but it became evident early on that Laura was going to need to be with Karlee full-time for an extended period during her months-long recovery.